Mats Moraing

 Mats Hans Moraing (born 20 June 1992) is a German professional tennis player.
-He achieved his career high ATP singles ranking of world No. 115 on 23 May 2022.
+He achieved his career high ATP singles ranking of world No. 115 on 23 May 2022 and a doubles ranking of world No. 282 achieved on 11 February 2022.

 Personal life

 Mats is the son of former German tennis player Heiner Moraing and is coached by his uncle Peter Moraing, also a former professional player.

 Professional career

 2013–17

 Moraing contested mainly on the ITF Futures Tour, where he won eight titles.

 2018: Top 150 debut

 Moraing won his maiden ATP Challenger singles title at the Koblenz Open.
 He made his top 150 debut on 16 July 2018 at world No. 149.

 2019: ATP debut

 Moraing made his ATP main draw debut as a qualifier at the Halle Open.

 2021

 Moraing won his first ATP Tour-level match at the Belgrade Open.
 As a lucky loser, he defeated Egor Gerasimov in the first round after saving 3 match points and a 4–6, 0–4 deficit.
 In the second round he lost in straight sets to the number 1 seed and world No. 1 Novak Djokovic.